 Choose to socialise or not

-When being a long-termer in a hostel you are removed from the “need” to socialise every night and take part of every activity.
+When being a long-termer in a hostel you are removed from the “need” to socialise every night and take part in every activity.
 You are here for a while, if you miss that pizza night, pub crawl or pot luck dinner, you’ll jump on the next one next week.
 If you feel like making new friends, hop downstairs and join the crowd.
 If not, simply relax in your dorm.

 Meet new people every day

 Meeting new people every day is an awesome feeling.
-You will never feel “alone” when staying in an hostel.
+You will never feel “alone” when staying in a hostel.
 Should you just want to chat, play a game, or find hiking buddies, you have a bunch of new friends ready for you.
-People from across the globe are gathered together in the lounge, dinner room or bar and you can simply walk in and get to know them better without the stress that you might feel when going out alone.
+People from across the globe are gathered together in the lounge, dining room or bar and you can simply walk in and get to know them better without the stress that you might feel when going out alone.
 Hostels are the very best place to meet new people.
 Check out more ways to meet people in 9 Ways to Meet People When Travelling Alone in New Zealand.